IshaGM/GranularSequencer/README.md

 ![](Media/05PolyphonicGrainPlayback.png)

+Here's an unedited sample of the sequencer, with two different samples:

 This is just a prototype.
 There are many aspects of this that need refinement:
 - A better user interface, ideally something that allows you to dynamically alter the number of grains/beats in the bar